sunnysideup/silverstripe-staffprofiles/README.md

 2. Review configs and add entries to mysite/_config/config.yml (or similar) as necessary.
-In the _config/ folder of this module you should to find some examples of config options (if any).
+In the _config/ folder of this module you can usually find some examples of config options (if any).

 3. review css and templates and see if you need to theme it (rather than using the "unthemed" default provided.